 - Prevention e.g. positive school atmosphere, support to learners, the SMSC and personal development elements in the formal and informal curriculum, safer recruitment procedures and Working Together to Safeguard Children (2018) by staff.
-Wider safeguarding policies and procedures in place to establish and maintain a safe and secure learning environment - Protection by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection and other safeguarding concerns and that there are clear systems of internal information sharing and record keeping - Support to all learners, staff and children /young people who may have been abused, neglected, exploited or are in other ways vulnerable - Collaboration with children and young people, parents and other agencies to promote Safeguarding and Wellbeing for all of our children and young people.
+Wider safeguarding policies and procedures in place to establish and maintain a safe and secure learning environment - Protection by following agreed procedures, ensuring staff are trained and supported to identify and respond appropriately and sensitively to Child Protection and other safeguarding concerns and that there are clear systems of internal information sharing and record keeping.
+To ensure our learners know what unacceptable behaviour is in relation to sexual violence and sexual harassment.
+They should feel confident to report any unacceptable behaviour with the knowledge that they will be fully supported and action will be taken. - Support to all learners, staff and children /young people who may have been abused, neglected, exploited or are in other ways vulnerable - Collaboration with children and young people, parents, and other agencies to promote Safeguarding and Wellbeing for all our children and young people

-This policy applies to all staff, governors and visitors to the Trust.
+This policy applies to all staff, governors, and visitors to the Trust.
 We recognise that child protection and safeguarding are the responsibility of all adults within our Trust.
 We will ensure that all parents and other working partners are made aware of our Child Protection Policy and procedures.
 All new staff will be made aware of the safeguarding procedures as part of their initial induction process.

 During the period of COVID- 19 all staff and governors within our Trust will still administer the four main elements of this policy.
-Academies will monitor vulnerable children by liaising with parents/carers, social care teams and other multi agencies to endeavour that support is in place.
+Schools will monitor vulnerable children by liaising with parents/carers, social care teams and other multi agencies to endeavour that support is in place.
 Please see the addendum for actions taken during the COVID- 19 outbreak.

-5. Trust commitment
+4. Trust commitment

 The Trust adopts an open and accepting attitude towards children and young people as part of its responsibility for wellbeing care.
-Staff strive to ensure that children, young people, and their parents will feel free to talk about any concerns and will see school as a safe place when there are other difficulties in their lives.
-Learners' worries and fears will be taken seriously and children and young people are encouraged to seek help from, or confide in, members of staff.
+Staff strive to ensure that children, young people, and their parents will feel free to talk about any concerns and will see the school as a safe place even when there are other difficulties in their lives.
+Learners' worries and fears will be taken seriously, and children and young people are encouraged to seek help from, or confide in, members of staff.